kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Minimize kubelet or kube-scheduler changes.
 The feature requires necessary changes in both scheduling and actuation.

+* One node has both extended resource backed by DRA, and the same named extended resource backed by device plugin at the same time.

 ## Proposal

 The basic idea is the following: